-Dip Into Your Savings
+4. Dip Into Your Savings

 Building up savings is tough and can take a long time.
 When you finally grow your savings account, this can offer you a sense of security.
 If you’re lucky enough to have a robust savings account before you apply for a payday loan, consider dipping into your savings.

-Borrow Money from Family Members or Friends
+5. Borrow Money From Family Members or Friends

-Earn Extra Money with a Side Hustle
+6. Earn Extra Money With a Side Hustle

 Cutting back is the first thing you should do if you need extra cash.
 But if you’ve cut back all that you can, your next step is to earn more money.
 If you have free time, you can start side hustling.
-A side hustle is a gig that you do on the side to earn more money.
-I worked as a brand ambassador and freelance writer as a side hustle while I was paying off debt.
+A side hustle is a gig that you do on the side to earn more money; for example, I worked as a brand ambassador and freelance writer as a side hustle while I was paying off debt.

-There are many side hustles available, including babysitting, graphic design, dog walking, Uber, Postmates, etc. Find your passion and zero in on your skills.
+There are many side hustles available, including babysitting, graphic design, dog walking, Uber, Postmates, etc. Find your passion, and zero in on your skills.

-Take Out a Personal Loan from a Bank or Credit Union
+7. Take Out a Personal Loan from a Bank or Credit Union

 If you have debts to pay back or need to cover your basic expenses, you don’t want to turn to a payday loan as your first option.
-But you might wonder “Where can I get a loan” that doesn’t have such high interest rates?
+But you might wonder, “Where can I get a loan that doesn’t have such high interest rates?”

 You can consider taking out a personal loan from a bank or credit union.
 If you have good credit, oftentimes a bank or credit union will offer a much lower rate than a payday loan lender.
 Can you get a loan with bad credit?
-It depends on the lender but your approval odds might be diminished.
+It depends on the lender, but your approval odds might be diminished.

 A bank or credit union is a good option if the financial institution offers you a loan with a good rate and favorable repayment terms.

-Sell Your Stuff
+8. Sell Your Stuff

 Sometimes coming up with quick cash just requires a little creativity.
 One thing you can do is sell stuff you no longer want or need.
 Now is the time to declutter and get rid of everything that doesn’t spark joy!
 If you don’t really use it that much, let it go.

-You can sell your items on Facebook Marketplace, OfferUp, Poshmark and Craigslist.
+You can sell your items on Facebook Marketplace, OfferUp, Poshmark, and Craigslist.
 Just think: Getting rid of your stuff can be just the thing you need to bring in some more money, helping you avoid a payday loan.

-Break Out the Credit Card
+9. Break Out the Credit Card

 So, you’ll likely pay less interest if you use your credit card strategically.
 Just make sure you don’t max out your credit card as this will affect your credit utilization.
 This, in turn, can lower your credit score.

-Use a Line of Credit
+10. Use a Line of Credit